How to Have Your Own Back: Guide to Understanding and Opening a Savings Account

 Alternatives

-These usually have a higher APY (holla!) but might require a higher initial deposit as well.
+These usually have a higher APY but might require a higher initial deposit as well.

 If you need access to your savings multiple times every month, a high interest checking account might be a good option.

 A CD is usually good for larger amounts of money over longer periods of time.
-According to the U.S. Securities and Exchange Commission, a CD is one of the safest savings options.7
+According to the U.S. Securities and Exchange Commission, a CD is one of the safest savings options.6

-This is basically like loaning money to the federal government—you buy a bond for $25-$10,000,8 and after 20+ years, you can cash it out to get back your money, plus interest.
+This is basically like loaning money to the federal government—you buy a bond for $25-$10,000, and after 20+ years, you can cash it out to get back your money plus interest.
 To purchase a savings bond online, you first need to open an account with TreasuryDirect.gov.

-No matter where you are in your savings journey, it’s never too late to start.
-(My minivan went kaput since I started writing this, so I’ll be dipping into my own savings shortly!)
-I recommend shopping around for the best savings account you might be eligible for, and consider all the applicable fees and features you might want (or want to avoid).
+No matter where you are in your savings journey or whether you choose to utilize a savings account or not, it’s never too late to start.
+It’s a great idea to shop around for the best savings account for your situation.
+Remember to consider all applicable fees and the features you want included.
 Once you decide on one, gather the required info, open the account, and start saving a bit every month.
-Try this savings goal calculator to find out how much it could grow over time.
 Happy saving!

 Sources: